The Feminine Mystique: Excluded groups of women

-In addition, Friedan has been criticized for focusing solely on the plight of middle-class white women, and not giving enough attention to the differing situations encountered by women in less stable economic situations, or women of other races or trans-women.
+In addition, Friedan has been criticized for focusing solely on the plight of middle-class white women, and not giving enough attention to the differing situations encountered by women in less stable economic situations, or women of other races.
 According to Kirsten Fermaglich and Lisa Fine, "women of color—African American, Latina, Asian American and Native American women—were completely absent from Friedan's vision, as were white working-class and poor women."
 Despite being written during the Civil Rights Movement, Friedan's text "barely mentions African-American women."
 In her Feminist Theory: From Margin to Center, Black feminist bell hooks writes "She did not speak of the needs of women without men, without children, without homes.
 She ignored the existence of all non-white women and poor white women.
 She did not tell readers whether it was more fulfilling to be a maid, a babysitter, a factory worker, a clerk, or a prostitute than to be a leisure-class housewife.
 She made her plight and the plight of white women like herself synonymous with a condition affecting all American women.
 In so doing, she deflected attention away from her classism, her racism, her sexist attitudes towards the masses of American women.
 In the context of her book, Friedan makes clear that the women she saw as victimized by sexism were college-educated white women".

 Friedan has also been criticized for prejudice against homosexuality.
 In part, this criticism stems from her adherence to the paradigmatic belief at the time that "bad mothers" caused deviance from heteronormative and cisnormative society.

 Despite these criticisms, her "language aimed at white American middle-class women won large numbers of supporters to the feminist cause," implying perhaps that Friedan's decision to exclude other groups was deliberate in mobilizing a group of women that had in some cases not thought of the improvement of their rights.